 Where is the wildest part of Canada?
 The Cassiar Highway is the wildest part of Canada.
-I know last week I was amusing you with my visit to the hospital but I’m not done telling stories about our trip to Alaska.
-Of course, we had to cross Canada both northbound and again southbound and we took mostly different routes.
-Northbound we started in Alberta and stayed on the Alaska Highway (ALCAN) highway starting in Dawson Creek.
-Crossing the Yukon on the Alaska Highway was the worst road in Canada but overall it was tame compared to the Cassiar Highway in the wildest part of Canada.
+I know last week I was amusing you with my visit to the hospital, but I’m not done telling stories about our trip to Alaska.
+Of course, we had to cross Canada both northbound and again southbound, and we took mostly different routes.
+Northbound, we started in Alberta and stayed on the Alaska Highway (ALCAN) from Dawson Creek.
+Crossing the Yukon on the Alaska Highway was the worst road in Canada, but overall, it was tame compared to the Cassiar Highway in the wildest part of Canada.

 The Cassiar Highway is known by several names.
-The Stewart–Cassiar Highway is also known as the Dease Lake Highway, and the Stikine Highway as well as the Thornhill – Kitimat Highway (from Kitimat to Thornhill.)
+The Stewart–Cassiar Highway is also known as the Dease Lake Highway, the Stikine Highway, and the Thornhill – Kitimat Highway (from Kitimat to Thornhill).
 The Cassiar Highway is the northwesternmost highway in the Canadian province of British Columbia.
 The official name is British Columbia Highway 37.
 I would love to go back and see Boya Lake near the north end of the Cassiar Highway.
-We missed it but more about that later.
+We missed it, but more about that later.

 The Cassiar Highway starts just north of the British Columbia border in the Yukon Territory.
 It crosses into British Columbia in about a mile.
-Most of the Cassiar Highway is in north British Columbia and runs pretty much north/south with little deviation.
-Cassiar (the namesake for the highway) isn’t a town but rather a location near the Jade Mine near Jade City.
+Most of the Cassiar Highway is in northern British Columbia and runs pretty much north/south with little deviation.
+Cassiar (the namesake of the highway) isn’t a town anymore but rather a location near the Jade Mine, just outside Jade City.
 We didn’t stop at either place(Cassiar or Jade City).
 Jade City is a traditional stop and is a one-store “town”.
 Most of the other named locations on the Cassiar Highway are just that, locations, not towns.
-Overall the Cassiar Highway is almost 550 miles long unless you also include the small section that leads to Stewart and Hyder.
+Overall, the Cassiar Highway is almost 550 miles long unless you also include the small section that leads to Stewart and Hyder.

 Stewart isn’t on the southern end of the Cassiar Highway, despite the name.
 Highway 37 continues south to join Highway 16 in Kitwanga.
-At Meziadin Junction you can turn west to Stewart on Highway 34A to go to Stewart.
+At Meziadin Junction, you can turn west onto Highway 34A to Stewart.
 From Stewart, you can continue across the border back into Alaska into a tiny town named Hyder.

 Hyder Alaska